 Theatrical Romantics Silhouettes

 So, as you may have guessed, the silhouettes recommended for TRs are those with lines that are soft, round, and petite.
-Theatrical romantics can easily drown in stiff fabric and straight lines because of our short limbs.
-We are petite and have to accommodate for the softness of our bones and flesh.
-Anything too sharp, oversized, thick, or straight can also drown us.
-Clothing that’s soft, flowing, and curve accommodating looks amazing on romantics.
-Things that fall into this category are ruching, light-flowing fabrics such as tailored silk, delicate ruffles, rounded, soft necklines, and waist emphasis.
+Theatrical romantics, and romantics in general, can easily drown in stiff fabric and straight lines because of our short limbs.
+Not only are we petite, but we have to accommodate for the softness in our bones and flesh.
+This means that anything too sharp, oversized, thick or straight can also drown us.
+Clothing that's soft, flowing and curve accommodating look amazing on romantics.
+Things that fall into this category are ruching, light flowing fabrics such as tailored silk, delicate ruffles, rounded, soft necklines and waist emphasis.

 Theatrical Romantic Silhouettes: Tops & Jackets

-Regarding jackets, blazers, and even sweatshirts, a practical tip for theatrical romantics is to wear cropped ones.
-The funny thing is, if you’re genuinely a theatrical romantic and have double curve, cropped tops and jackets will elevate your look, unlike other body types.
-It will look tailored to your frame and custom-made when it hits your waist at the right spot.
-I’ve tailored some of my jackets and blazers to achieve a cropped version because I love the oversized blazer trend, but truthfully, it’s not a trend that makes me feel like my best self when I wear one.
-If I wear a sweater or jacket that’s not cropped, such as a longer cardigan or blazer, I always make sure to wear short lines underneath, such as a ruched, fitted top or a slightly flowing shirt tied at the waist.
-A high-waisted straight pant and cropped top won’t look dated on a theatrical romantic, even though the combo is often associated with being a Millennial relic of the 2010s because the silhouette compliments our body type.
+When it comes to jackets, blazers, and even sweatshirts, a practical tip for theatrical romantics is to wear cropped ones.
+The funny thing is, if you're genuinely a theatrical romantic and have double curve, cropped tops and jackets will elevate your look, unlike other body types.
+It will look tailored on your frame and custom-made for you when it hits your waist at the right spot.
+I've tailored some of my jackets and blazers to achieve a cropped version because I love the oversized blazer trend, but truthfully, it's not a trend that makes me feel like my best self when I wear one.
+If I wear a sweater or jacket that's not cropped, such as a longer cardigan or blazer, I always make sure to wear a short lines underneath, such as a ruched, fitted top, or a slight flowing shirt tied at the waist.
+A high-waisted straight pant and cropped top won't look dated on a theatrical romantic even though the combo is often associated with being a Millennial relic of the 2010s because the silhouette just works for our body type.
+Short lines in clothes works with the short lines found in our body.

 - Cropped puffer vest